awsdocs/ec2-image-builder-user-guide/doc_source/how-image-builder-works.md

 1. The application executes the phases, steps, and actions defined in the document\.

 For more information about the Component Manager used by Image Builder to orchestrate workflows, including information about documents, supported action modules, and STIGs, see [EC2 Image Builder Component Manager](image-builder-component-manager.md)\.

+## Resources created<a name="image-builder-resources"></a>

+When you create a pipeline, no resources external to Image Builder are created\.
+It is only when an image is created via the pipeline schedule, the **Run Pipeline **action from the Image Builder console, the `StartImagePipelineExecution` API, or the `CreateImage` API that resources external to Image Builder are created\.
+The following resources are created during image creation\.
++ Amazon EC2 Instance
++ SSM Inventory Association \(via SSM State Manager\) \(if `EnhancedImageMetadata` is Enabled\)
++ Amazon EC2 AMI
++ EBS Snapshot \(associated with Amazon EC2 AMI\)

+After the AMI has been created, all of the resources are deleted except for the Amazon EBS Snapshot and the Amazon EC2 AMI\.